India's YoY merchandise exports, imports rise in Jan

-New Delhi, Feb 15 (IANS) India's January merchandise exports rose over 6.16 per cent on a year-on-year basis, official data showed on Tuesday.
+New Delhi: India's January merchandise exports rose over 6.16 per cent on a year-on-year basis, official data showed on Tuesday.

 The country's merchandise exports during the month under review grew to $27.45 billion from $25.85 billion in January 2020.